 Complete list of blog post in this series…

 The max memory NUC’s can support, unfortunately only, is 32GB each, in the form of 2x 16GB modules.
+(UPDATE: 64GB unofficially supported, in the form of 2x 32GB modules).
 Again, in an effort to build on a budget, I bought some second hand modules which I tested on receiving them as you can never be too sure with second hand memory.
 Pay attention to memory specifications when purchasing memory.
 How many servers you require heavily depends on memory.
 A nested PKS and NSX-T env, with some modifications made, consumes approx 80GB of memory, hence with NUC’s, at least three of them are required for a total of 96GB.

 The Skull Canyon NUC’s have two M.2 slots which provide again a lot of options for NVMe and AHCI SSD’s.
 Again for a cost perspective I went with 1x M.2 500GB AHCI SSD in each, new ones this time!
 They are fine for running vSAN if so wished but note, ESXi consumes more memory when vSAN is enabled.
 Enabling vSAN in my env consumes approx 20GB which is OK when I’m exploring vSAN features but for the nested PKS env where I need every bit of memory, I used my existing QNAP NAS for storage served over NFS.
 If you don’t already have a NAS, rather than buying one, you could use a NAS virtual appliance such as FreeNAS.
 Or you could just create a local datastore on each NUC though ideally you want shared storage.
 Oh, nearly forgot, you will need USB flash drives to install ESXi on for each NUC.
 SanDisk do nice small 16GB ones called Ultra Fit for a good price.